Tower of Flies: History

 The ancient watchtower has been a key feature in the city's armour against foreign attacks, particularly at sea.
 Conrad of Montferrat tried to take the city of Acre during the Third Crusade by attacking the Tower of Flies but adverse winds and rocks below the surface prevented his ship getting close enough.

 The tower was also a key piece in the War of St. Sabas, with the warring maritime Genoese and Venetian factions fighting for its control and by extension, control of the harbour.
 In 1267, Genoa managed to capture the tower and blockade the harbour for twelve days before the Venetians evicted them.
 The war was settled three years later.

-During the times of Jezzar Pesha, the Ottoman ruler of Acre in the late 18th century, a huge chain was used to secure entrance in and out of the harbour.
+During the times of Jazzar Pasha, the Ottoman ruler of Acre in the late 18th century, a huge chain was used to secure entrance in and out of the harbour.
 During this era, the tower also had a sinister reputation as a dungeon.